katerina1601/resume/CV.md

 # Ivan Kovnatsky

 ## Summary
 Interested in constant growth.
 Eager to dig into problems and diverse issues.
 Working well by myself and also in a team.
-Have over 5 years experience in Linux/UNIX support/administration and related services.
-1.5 year experience in administering applications based on Java (mostly Atlassian products), concurrently combining responsibility as an Internal tools Developer (technologies used: SQL/Perl/PHP/PL-SQL).
+Have over 6+ years experience in Linux/UNIX support/administration and related services.
+2+ years experience in administering applications based on Java (mostly Atlassian products), concurrently combining responsibility as an Internal tools Developer (technologies used: SQL/Perl/PHP/PL-SQL).

 ## Education
 * 2013-2013 -- _Certification_, “IBM Corporation”.
 Subject: **IBM Certified System Administrator WebSphere Commerce V7.0**